marcoalopez/Python_course/README.md

 #### What is this course not about?

 This is not a Python course on image analysis, geochemistry, machine learning or any other specific topic that you can think of.
-Although you will find examples of different topics during the course, this course is aimed at giving an overview of the language and the Python scientific ecosystem so that you can start using it and go deeper into the topic you want.
+Although you will find examples of different topics during the course, it is aimed at giving an overview of the language and the Python scientific ecosystem so that you can start using it and go deeper into the topic you want.
 Nor is it a course where you will learn all the details and machinery behind the Python language.
 Python is simply the programming tool of choice for data analysis because it is free, easy to learn, and a great tool to introduce people to the world of scientific programming.